pingcap/docs-tidb-operator/en/deploy-on-azure-aks.md

 - Access via SSH

-You can [create the SSH connection to a Linux node](https://docs.microsoft.com/en-us/azure/aks/ssh#create-the-ssh-connection-to-a-linux-node) then access to the database.
+You can [create the SSH connection to a Linux node](https://docs.microsoft.com/en-us/azure/aks/ssh#create-the-ssh-connection-to-a-linux-node) to access the database.

 - Access via node-shell

-You can simply use tools like [node-shell](https://github.com/kvaps/kubectl-node-shell) to connect to nodes in cluster, then access to the database.
+You can simply use tools like [node-shell](https://github.com/kvaps/kubectl-node-shell) to connect to nodes in the cluster, then access the database.

 ### Access via the MySQL client